 The internet, and especially the search engine, is a private investigator’s best friend.
 Private investigators use the internet to search public records databases, look up phone numbers and addresses, search the dark web, do background checks, and more.

 However, sifting through the myriad of search results provided by a search engine can be a daunting task and may consume a lot of your valuable time.
-Learn how to save time by focusing on the right search engines, and entering the right queries to ensure the most relevant and accurate information is returned.
+Learn how to save time by focusing on the right search engines.
+Plus, learn how to enter the right queries to ensure the most relevant and accurate information is returned.
 The following books can help you:

 - Learn how to use the internet to dig up facts and information quickly

 - Learn how to search in the right places